Written by ILya Koshkin

 Recently, I have been talking to Jason at EuroOptic since they became a distributor for Hensoldt.
 They are easy to deal with and they make some unusual scopes available to me for testing (like Hensoldts, for example).

 Lastly, for my european readers, I figured I should also suggest a retailer based in Europe.
 In this case, this is http://www.optics-trade.eu.
 Since I am based in the United States, I am naturally less familiar with the European retailers than I am with the American ones.
 Hence, I rely on my readers to let me know if they have had a bad customer service experience with a retailer that I have recommended.
+For that matter, I’ve been chatting on and off with George from Astrosweden and he is a good guy as well.
+We mostly run into each other at SHOT.

 I will be placing links to these retailers in my reviews where convenient, or at the at the end of the review right by my conclusion.
 Ultimately, I do not care all that much who you buy the scope from, but if you buy something I recommended from any of these retailers, please let them know I sent you.
 That helps me out.